grafana/agent/docs/flow/reference/components/discovery.kubernetes.md

 `discovery.kubernetes` allows you to find scrape targets from Kubernetes resources.
 It watches cluster state, and ensures targets are continually synced with what is currently running in your cluster.

 Internally, this component uses Kubernetes Service Discovery from Prometheus.
-[The documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) on their site offers further details on the metadata labels applied to targets and other usage considerations.
+[The documentation](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kubernetes_sd_config) on the Prometheus site offers further details on the metadata labels applied to targets and other usage considerations.

 If you supply no connection information, this component defaults to using an in-cluster config.
 Otherwise, you can specify a kubeconfig file, or manual apiserver configuration.